systemd.preset — Service enablement presets

 /etc/ are reserved for the local

-order, regardless in which of the
+filename in lexicographic order, regardless of which of the

 This disables all units.
-Due to the file name
+Due to the filename prefix

-be overridden by spin or
+be overridden by spin or administrator preset policy.

 This enables the three mentioned units, plus all

-ensure that the units necessary for GNOME
+distribution.
+It will ensure that the units necessary for GNOME

-example like the one from the first example
+example like the one from the first example above.

 others.
 This is useful for administrators to specifically select